 The aroma of roasting turkey, seasoned with herbs and spices, wafts through the air, signaling a time of warmth, family, and gratitude.
-As we gather around tables laden with festive dishes, it's easy to take for granted the centerpiece of many holiday meals – the turkey.
+So as we gather around tables laden with festive dishes, it's easy to take for granted the centerpiece of many holiday meals – the turkey.
 But have you ever stopped to wonder, where did the turkey originate from?

 The story of the turkey is one that spans continents, cultures, and centuries.
 This majestic bird, now synonymous with Thanksgiving and Christmas feasts, has a history that is both surprising and fascinating.
 Understanding the turkey's origins not only enriches our appreciation for this culinary staple but also provides a unique lens through which to view the interactions between humans and the natural world.